 - Stick-on felt pads

-I’d found tons of inspiration and was just waiting until the rest of the kitchen to come together.
-I had plenty of designs already made up, and had calculated costs every which way based on everything from pipe diameter to connector hardware.
+I’d found tons of inspiration for my industrial pipe shelving unit and was just waiting until the rest of the kitchen to come together.
+I had plenty of designs already made up, and had calculated costs every which way based on everything from the gas pipe diameter to connector hardware.

 Initially I was planning on building something more like the gas pipe shelves I have in our living room, but we stumbled upon a crazy deal for some really beautiful dredged pine boards that I couldn’t bear to drill through.